lsst/templates/project_templates/stack_package/README.md

 GitHub organization where the repository is located.
 Supported Stack packages are always located in the `lsst` organization.

+### cookiecutter.base_package

+This is the default EUPS dependency.
+Besides itself, this base package also implicitly provides common third-party dependencies.
+The choices are:

+- [base](https://github.com/lsst/base): used by the LSST Science Pipelines.
+This is the default.
+- [sconsUtils](https://github.com/lsst/sconsUtils): used by Telescope & Site and other stacks that don't need all the features of `base`.

 ### cookiecutter.uses_cpp

 If `true` (default), the package is configured to support C++ and pybind11 code.